AUSDANCE VICTORIA TEAM

-Katrina Rank, Director of Education of Life Long Learning
+Katrina Rank, Director of Education and Life Long Learning

-Her recent dance focus has been on dance for health, with particular reference to aging and Parkinson’s disease.
+Her recent dance focus has been on dance for health, with particular reference to ageing and Parkinson’s disease.
 In 2013, Katrina initiated Fine Lines, intergenerational dance and projects.
-Fine Lines began with contemporary dance classes for experienced dancers now entering their 50’s, 60’s and 70’s.
+Fine Lines began with contemporary dance classes for experienced mature dancers.